The Tolerance Induction Program® (TIP)

 Why are there Tolerance Visits?

-During the challenge cycles, your child needs daily exposure to proteins.
-In the next stage of TIP, your child will undergo a systematic transition away from daily protein exposure and will reduce their frequency of maintenance foods.
-This crucial transition phase prepares their immune system for successful sustained immune unresponsiveness during Remission.
-Routine exposure is key in keeping the tolerance your child has built up during the program.
+During the challenge cycles, you need daily exposure to proteins.
+In the next stage of TIP, you will undergo a systematic transition away from daily protein exposure and will reduce your frequency of maintenance foods.
+This crucial transition phase prepares your immune system for successful sustained immune unresponsiveness during Remission.
+Routine exposure is key in keeping the tolerance you have built up during the program.

 The end of recommended foods